CSCD01/team_15-project/deliverable-4/DOCUMENTATION.md

 It is used to demonstrate the newly implementedthe api works.

+##### End-to-end testing for adding history
+1. Install Firefox Nightly

+2. Clone the repo and run `npm install` and `npm start` in the project root directory

+3. Paste the following into the address bar: `about:devtools-toolbox?type=extension&id=firefox-voice%40mozilla.org`

+4. On the left bar, select the following to see the past voice command history `Indexed db -> moz-extension -> voice(default) -> utterance`

+6. Use the voice extension by typing or speaking an action

+7. Go back to the inspection tab in step 4, to find the voice command in IndexedDB

+Besides this, the new feature to delete a history entry can also be checked
+##### End-to-end testing for deleting history

+1. Issue a few commands in the browser

+2. Paste the following into the address bar: `about:devtools-toolbox?type=extension&id=firefox-voice%40mozilla.org` to see the commands issued.

+3. User can either delete one entry or all entries.

+4. Changes are reflected in the history tab.

 ## Unit Tests

 Due to the nature of using a history database with `IndexedDB`, we would need to find a way to mock the database within the scope of the unit tests.
 To do this we used an external dependency `fake-indexeddb` which would provide an in-memory implementation of `IndexedDB` which normally existed within the browser.
 This would allow us to test all functions of our history database API.
 Addtionally, Firefox Voice uses `Jest` in some areas to test various important features.
 So, we decided to also use `Jest` as it provides a simplistic and intuitive way to compare results.